 “We have shown for the first time clear changes in brain activity in depressed people treated with psilocybin after failing to respond to conventional treatments,” lead author Dr. Robin Carhart-Harris, head of psychedelic research at Imperial, said in a statement.

-Each patient in the study was given two doses of psilocybin – the first dose at 10 mg administered immediately, the second dose of 25 mg was given one week later.
+Each patient in the study was given two doses of psilocybin – the first dose at 10 mg was administered immediately, the second dose of 25 mg was given one week later.

 Results showed that patients reported feeling recharged after the experience.